A Summer Job Vs. A Summer Internship

 Don’t Leave Your Summer Job Without A Reference

-Another thing that both clients did at the end of the summer was to ask their bosses if they would be references for them (the answers were both enthusiastic yeses).
+Another thing that these clients did at the end of the summer was to ask their bosses if they would be references for them (the answers were both enthusiastic yeses).
 They also asked if it was ok that they described the work they did with them as an internship.
 In both cases their bosses were comfortable with this request.
 I had my clients write up a description of the role they had and their accomplishments so their bosses knew how they would describe their role on a resume.

-These are just two examples out of dozens we have of students going beyond expectations in a job, delivering real value and having stories to tell in interviews, and powerful bullets on their resumes.
+These are just three examples out of dozens we have of students going beyond expectations in a job, delivering real value and having stories to tell in interviews, and powerful bullets on their resumes.
 I have honestly yet to see a job that doesn’t provide opportunities like the ones described above.